Corruption in Cuba: Post-Revolution

 Corruption in the Batista government has been cited as a key factor that led to his overthrow in 1959.
 Despite the United States' initial support of Batista, John F. Kennedy stated in 1961 that,"The character of the Batista regime in Cuba made a violent popular reaction almost inevitable.
 The rapacity of the leadership, the corruption of the government, the brutality of the police, the regime's indifference to the needs of the people for education, medical care, housing, for social justice and economic opportunity-all these, in Cuba as elsewhere, constituted an open invitation to revolution."Once the Communist Party of Cuba took control of the government, Fidel Castro immediately began to eliminate all remnants of the former batistiano system that was seen as highly corrupt.
-This involved executing several dozen batistianos and calling for the confiscation of wealth of corrupt officials among other actions.
+This involved executing several dozen batistianos and calling for the confiscation of the wealth of corrupt officials, among other actions.
 In 1959, Fidel Castro issued a series of law decrees that enabled the confiscation of private property in addition to funds that were previously controlled by Batista and his collaborators.
 The Cuban government thus transformed from a corrupt military dictatorship to a single-party socialist state.

-Despite their efforts to rid Cuba of any former corruption that persisted under Batista, Sergio Diaz-Briquets and Jorge F. Pérez-López, in the book Corruption in Cuba, argue that the government of Fidel and Raul Castro institutionalized corruption with government monopolies, cronyism, and lack of accountability.
-Moreover, Daniel Erikson writes that Castro's control of economic resources transformed Cuba into "the most captured state in Latin America" and suggests that corruption might have increased, rather than decreased after the Cuban Revolution.
-While the state has no toleration for political or economic opposition to the government, a system of special advantages evolved for high-ranking members of the Cuban nomenklatura and the military as they were able to enjoy privileges that were unavailable to ordinary citizens.
-The nomenklatura, a term adopted by the former Soviet Union, referred to list of key positions and appointments within the government made by the Communist Party.
-This privileged group of political elites were particularly subject to corruption due to their access to state resources.
-As such, the nomenklatura were able to benefit from certain privileges that are not available to the general public including, but not limited to, being exempt from the rationing system, obtaining imported foods and consumer goods, gaining access to better housing as well as special hospitals and medications, and having the ability to travel abroad.
-The Cuban nomenklatura were also referred to as pinchos, pinchos grandes or mayimbes.
+Despite their efforts to rid Cuba of any former corruption that persisted under Batista, Sergio Diaz-Briquets and Jorge F. Pérez-López, in the book Corruption in Cuba, argue that the government of Fidel and Raúl Castro institutionalized corruption with government monopolies, cronyism, and lack of accountability.
+Moreover, Daniel Erikson writes that Castro's control of economic resources transformed Cuba into "the most captured state in Latin America" and suggests that corruption might have increased, rather than decreased, after the Cuban Revolution.
+While the state has no tolerance for political or economic opposition to the government, a system of special advantages evolved for high-ranking members of the Cuban nomenklatura and the military, as they were able to enjoy privileges that were unavailable to ordinary citizens.
+The nomenklatura, a term adopted by the former Soviet Union, referred to a list of key positions and appointments within the government made by the Communist Party.
+This privileged group of political elites was particularly subject to corruption due to their access to state resources.
+As such, the nomenklatura were able to benefit from certain privileges that are not available to the general public, including, but not limited to, being exempt from the rationing system, obtaining imported foods and consumer goods, gaining access to better housing as well as special hospitals and medications, and having the ability to travel abroad.
+The Cuban nomenklatura were also referred to as pinchos, pinchos grandes, or mayimbes.